On the existence of supporting broken book decompositions for contact forms in dimension 3: Construction of a broken book decomposition from ECH theory

-\begin{lemma} For every $z$ in $M\setminus \mathcal{P}$, there exists an embedded pseudo-holomorphic curve $u:F\to \R\times M$ asymptotic to periodic orbits of~$R_\lambda$ in $\P$ and whose projection to $M$ contains $z$ in its interior.
-If $z$ belongs to~$\mathcal{P}$, it is either in the interior of the projection of a curve or in a boundary component of its closure. \end{lemma} \begin{proof} By definition of the $U$-map, for every generic $z\in M$, there is an ECH-index $2$ embedded curve in $\R\times M$ from $\Gamma$ and passing through $(0,z)$.
+\begin{proof} By definition of the $U$-map, for every generic $z\in M$, there is an ECH-index $2$ embedded curve in $\R\times M$ from $\mathcal{P}$ and passing through $(0,z)$.
 Now, if $z$ is fixed, it is the limit of a sequence of generic points $(z_n)_{n\in \N}$.
-Through $(0,z_n)$ passes a pseudo-holomorphic curve~$u_n$ with~$\Gamma$ as a positive end.
-By compactness for pseudo-holomorphic curves in the ECH context, including taking care of possibly unbounded genus and relative homology class, see \cite[Sections 3.8 and 5.3]{Hu}, there is a subsequence of $(u_n)_{n\in\N}$ converging to a pseudo-holomorphic building, a component of which is an embedded pseudo-holomorphic curve through~$(0,z)$.
+Through $(0,z_n)$ passes a pseudo-holomorphic curve~$u_n$ whose positive end is in $\mathcal{P}$.
+By compactness for pseudo-holomorphic curves in the ECH context, there is a subsequence of $(u_n)_{n\in\N}$ converging to a pseudo-holomorphic building, a component of which is an embedded pseudo-holomorphic curve through~$(0,z)$.
 All the asymptotics of the limit curves are in $\P$, since they all have action less than $\mathcal{A} (\Gamma)$.
 In particular, when $z$ is in $M\setminus \mathcal{P}$ it is contained in the interior of the projection of the curve to $M$.
-If $z$ is contained in one of the orbits of $\mathcal{P}$, it might be in a limit end of the curve and thus in the boundary of the closure of the projection of the curve to $M$.